VoyVivika/VivikaShader/README.md

 - Single-Pass Stereo Instancing Compatible
 	- Rendering Mode used in Unity 2020+ by Default for VR/XR Enabled Projects.
 		- This Rendering Mode is not Required by VRChat, as their version of Unity is Customized to retain Backwards Compatibility for Older Shaders.
-		- This Rendering Mode is Required by ChilloutVR, as they use SPS-I.
+		- This Rendering Mode is Required by ChilloutVR & PoligonVR, as they use SPS-I.
 - AudioLink Support
 	- AudioLink.cginc Included along with the Amplify Functions as permitted by the AudioLink License.
 		- Using the [ChilloutVR Specific Fork by DomNomNom](https://github.com/DomNomNomVR/cvr-audio-link)